 Currently all states are involved with NMVTIS at various levels of participation.
 States that are not currently providing data are developing the capacity to participate with NMVTIS.
 Consumers are encouraged to seek responses to these questions from the states directly.

 NMVTIS reporting became mandatory for insurance carriers, auto recyclers, junk yards, and salvage yards on April 1, 2009.
 Vehicles handled by reporting entities prior to that date may not appear in NMVTIS.

 The NMVTIS database became publicly available in 2009, and while it contains information on many older vehicles its focus is on vehicles 1981 and newer.
 The title information available in NMVTIS has been reported by participating states.
 When the system was implemented, some states may not have provided information on historical or inactive titles.
 Because each state has its own titling processes, ADD cannot provided specific parameters for availability based on model year.

 There are no restrictions on VIN length for an ADD NMVTIS search, however, VINs created before the 1981 VIN standardization cannot be decoded through standard methods to provide additional vehicle information.
 Therefore, this supplementary vehicle information provided by ADD will likely not appear on a report for an older vehicle with a VIN of less than 17 characters.

 You will not be charged if there is no information found in the NMVTIS database.

 NMVTIS does not contain ownership information.
-Vehicle owner's names are protected under the federal Driver Privacy Protection Act (DPPA), and cannot be provided as a part of consumer vehicle history report.
+Vehicle owner's names are protected under the federal Driver Privacy Protection Act (DPPA), and cannot be provided as a part of consumer title check report.

 NMVTIS does not contain information on a vehicle's repair history or accidents that did not result in a total loss declaration by an insurer.
 NMVTIS reports are intentionally concise, and intended to provide information on key indicators related to a vehicle's value and safety.